geeknik/nuclei-template-generator/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/S6S1MHNPY)

-# FIXED
+# FIXED 🥳 (in the WIP Python script)
-* Generated templates now validate as long as the payloadfile is properly escaped or encoded 🥳
+* Generated templates now validate as long as the payloadfile is properly escaped or encoded

-# KNOWN ISSUES
+* payloadfile supports more than one payload
-* payloadfile can only contain one payload
+* Added support for Raw, Network and File templates
-    * this isn't really true, your payloadfile can contain more than one payload, however it won't be parsed and passed along to the server in the way you're expecting.
+* Added `unsafe` option.

-# TODO
+* Added support for multiple matchers
-* Add support for Raw, Network and File templates
+* Added support for status matchers
-* Add `unsafe` option.
+* Added better error handling

-* Add support for multiple matchers
+# KNOWN ISSUES 🤒 (in the WIP Python script)
-* Add support for status matchers
+* None!

-* Better support for multiple payloads
+# TODO 🔨 (in the WIP Python script)
-* Add error handling
+* Missing something?
+Tell us!

 Please open an issue if you encounter a bug, have a suggestion, comment, or idea.
 Feel free to open a pull request if you want to fix a bug or make an improvement of your own. \m/